-To aid in its deliberations, each year our CEO provides recommendations to the Compensation Committee regarding the individual compensation elements for each of our executives, including the NEOs (other than himself).
-Prior to formulating these recommendations, our CEO conducts an annual performance review of our other executives to evaluate their performance for the prior fiscal year.
-Our CEO then presents the results of these evaluations, along with his recommendations with regard to their compensation, including base salary adjustments, annual cash incentive award opportunities and payouts and equity awards, to the Compensation Committee for its consideration.
-Similarly, our CEO's performance is reviewed annually by the Compensation Committee as well as the independent members of the Board of Directors as part of their deliberations with respect to his compensation.
+To aid in its deliberations, each fiscal year our CEO provides recommendations to the Compensation Committee regarding the individual compensation elements for each of our executives, including the NEOs (other than himself).
+Prior to formulating these recommendations, our CEO conducts an annual performance review of our other executives to evaluate their performance for the prior fiscal year based on the objectives previously established by the Compensation Committee.
+Our CEO then presents the results of these evaluations, along with his recommendations with regard to their compensation for the current fiscal year, including base salary adjustments, annual cash incentive award opportunities and payouts and equity awards, to the Compensation Committee for its consideration.
+In advance of making such recommendations, the CEO often consults with our Senior Vice President of Human Resources, who may discuss a range of pay for him to consider for executive officers other than our Senior Vice President of Human Resources and himself, which range is based on the Company's compensation philosophy, market data provided by the Compensation Committee's independent consultant, achievement of individual performance goals and objectives, and internal pay equity.

-Our CEO also meets with the Compensation Committee at the beginning of each year to assist the Compensation Committee in formulating the Company's performance objectives for each fiscal year and the individual performance objectives for each executive.
-For executive officers other than himself, the CEO considers performance and makes recommendations to the Compensation Committee with respect to base salary, annual incentive and long term equity compensation.
-In advance of making such recommendations, the Chief Executive Officer often consults with our Senior Vice President of Human Resources, who may discuss a range of pay for him to consider for executive officers other than our Senior Vice President of Human Resources and himself, which range is based on the Company's compensation philosophy, market data provided by the Compensation Committee's independent consultant, achievement of individual performance goals and objectives, and internal pay equity.
+Our CEO also assists the Compensation Committee in formulating the Company's performance objectives for that fiscal year and the individual performance objectives for each executive.
 The Compensation Committee reviews, discusses and modifies as they deem appropriate the compensation recommendations made by the CEO.

+Similarly, our CEO's performance is reviewed annually by the Compensation Committee as well as the other independent members of the Board of Directors as part of their deliberations with respect to his compensation.
 The Compensation Committee itself makes recommendations regarding the compensation of the CEO to the independent members of the Board of Directors, who approve all elements of the CEO's compensation.

-Typically, our CEO is present at Compensation Committee meetings where executive compensation and corporate and individual performance are discussed and evaluated (except when his own compensation and performance are discussed).
-From time to time, our Chief Financial Officer, General Counsel, and Senior Vice President of Human Resources may also attend Compensation Committee meetings at which executive compensation matters are discussed and participate in those discussions (except when their own compensation and performance are discussed).
+Typically, our CEO is present at Compensation Committee meetings where executive compensation and corporate and individual performance are discussed and evaluated (except when his own compensation and performance are determined or reviewed).
+From time to time, our CFO, General Counsel, and Senior Vice President of Human Resources may also attend Compensation Committee meetings at which executive compensation matters are discussed and participate in those discussions (except when their own compensation and performance are discussed).